sguox002/leetcode/leetcode-all.md

 - erase the intervals in the range
 - add the new interval with new height.
 ->>

+<<-554	Brick Wall    		50.4%	Medium
+find the min intersection drawing a vertical line (excluding the last).
+interval: intervals are sorted. prefix sum and count the presum's occurrances.
+The max one is the answer.
+->>

 <<-218.
 The Skyline Problem
 ->>
 <<-715	Range Module    		39.5%	Hard